Ansonious/rsb-channels/FAQ.md

 ---

-**How do I get into Normal?**

-Check the #resources and #info channel for more information.
-Apply through a form in #info.
-You must meet the minimal affixing requirements

-**How do I get into Geared?**
+**How do I get into -wip-?**

-Geared is achieved by getting 2 vouches by a Mentor in terms of affixing and skill
+-wip- is achieved by getting 2 vouches by a Mentor in terms of affixing and skill

 **How do I get into Mentor?**

-Mentors are attained by 2 vouches, 1 from a mentor, 1 from a mod.
+Mentors are attained by 2 vouches, 1 from a Mentor, 1 from a Moderator.
 Mentors have a much more strict requirements due to the fact that they are teachers for PSO2

-**Affixing is too hard, Normal requirements are too high a barrier for me!**
+**Affixing is too hard, these requirements are too high a barrier for me!**

 Go to a mentor for lessons!
 They have that very role because they want to help you.